Bedford County jail warden, deputy suspended; state to oversee facility's operations

-BEDFORD – Bedford County Correctional Facility's warden and a top aide have been abruptly suspended by the county's commissioners – and the state Department of Corrections has stepped in to oversee the facility's operations, officials confirmed.
+BEDFORD – Bedford County Correctional Facility’s warden and a top aide were suspended Monday by the county’s commissioners – and the state Department of Corrections has stepped in to oversee the jail’s operations, officials confirmed.

-County officials did not elaborate on what prompted their decision to suspend Warden Troy Nelson and deputy Rocky Beranazzoli on Monday, but commissioners acknowledged they reached out to the Department of Corrections to assess prison operations in the aftermath.
+County President Commissioner Josh Lang said “operational concerns” prompted the board to place Warden Troy Nelson and deputy Rocky Beranazzoli on leave and that the board itself reached out to the Department of Corrections to assess prison operations in the aftermath.

-“Based on information we received, we believed it was in the best interest of the county and BCCF employees and inmates that Warden Nelson and Deputy Warden Bernazzoli be suspended effective immediately,” the board wrote in a statement to media.
+The board could not discuss specifics related to the suspensions, but it isn’t a COVID-19 situation, Lang said.

+He described the matter as a personnel issue and declined comment when asked if the investigation was considered to be a criminal matter.

 Susan McNaughton, Department of Corrections spokeswoman, confirmed that Bobbi Jo Salamon has been appointed by the state to serve as acting warden for the next 30 days while the department reviews the prison’s operations.